Jarmila Wolfe: 2007

 She began the new season, still in Australia, at the end of December 2006, by narrowly failing to qualify for Gold Coast.
 Then in qualifying for Hobart in January, she fell at the first hurdle to Klára Zakopalová in straight sets.
 And as a direct entrant to the Australian Open, she lost in round one to Venezuelan Milagros Sequera, also in straight sets.

-In February, she managed to pull together a string of back-to-back victories in a $75k tournament at Las Vegas, with wins over Kristina Barrois (in three sets), Ahsha Rolle (6–0, 6–2) and Tatiana Poutchek (6–4, 6–3), before bowing out to Akiko Morigami in the semifinals.
+In February, she managed to pull together a string of back-to-back victories in a $75k tournament at Las Vegas, with wins over Kristina Barrois, Ahsha Rolle and Tatiana Poutchek, before bowing out to Akiko Morigami in the semifinals.

-In March, as a direct entrant to the Tier I Indian Wells Open, ranked world No. 90, she lost in the first round to Caroline Wozniacki 3–6, 1–6.
+In March, as a direct entrant to the Tier I Indian Wells Open, ranked world No. 90, she lost in the first round to Caroline Wozniacki.
 Then she came through qualifying for Miami with a straight-sets wins over Kristina Barrois and Anne Kremer, before losing a close two-setter in the first round of the main draw to Catalina Castaño of Colombia.
 And in the first round of the main draw of the Tier II fixture at Amelia Island, her ranking having slipped back to world No. 99, she was defeated by American Alexa Glatch, also in straight sets.

-In May, ranked No. 95, she reached the quarterfinals of the Tier IV fixture at Prague with straight-sets victories over Anastasia Rodionova and Sandra Klösel, before losing to Marion Bartoli.
+In May, ranked No. 95, she reached the quarterfinals of the Tier IV WTA Prague Open with straight-sets victories over Anastasia Rodionova and Sandra Klösel, before losing to Marion Bartoli.
 At the end of the month, in the first round, she lost to Andrea Petkovic at the French Open.

-In June at Wimbledon, she defeated Meghann Shaughnessy 6–2, 6–4, before losing to Jelena Janković in round two, 1–6, 1–6.
+In June at Wimbledon, she defeated Meghann Shaughnessy, before losing to Jelena Janković in round two, 1–6, 1–6.
 She returned to action in mid-August in Canada, again ranked No. 105, and attempted to qualify for the Tier I Canadian Open, but lost to Flavia Pennetta.
 Her only other tournament that month was the US Open, where she again faced Jelena Janković, this time losing 2–6, 6–7.

 The Slovak would play only four more tournaments that season, recording her sole victory in the first round of the Tier III event at Kolkata, India against Youlia Fedossova of France in mid-September.
 Her ranking was No. 142 by the end of the year.